Using relationships

 attribute, you reference directly the ids of linked documents at the root of your data:

-const schema = { todos: { doctype: 'io.cozy.books', attributes: {}, relationships: { authors: { doctype: 'io.cozy.contact', type: 'has-many-in-place' } } } }
+const schema = { books: { doctype: 'io.cozy.books', attributes: {}, relationships: { authors: { doctype: 'io.cozy.contacts', type: 'has-many-in-place' } } } }

-const document = { "_id": "mobydick", "authors": [ "hermanmelville" ] } // there should be an io.cozy.contact document // for which the _id is "hermanmelville"
+const book = { "_id": "mobydick", "authors": [ "hermanmelville" ] }

 Usage¶